 Covid-19: We are manufacturing, working and supplying as normal in-line with government guidelines

 Polesaver dual-layer barrier technology sleeves are a proven and independently tested product.
-With 25 years of volume use and over 20 years of independent field test data Polesaver is a proven and highly cost-effective means of extending pole life.
+With 25 years of volume use and over 20 years of independent field test data Polesaver is a proven and highly cost-effective means of increasing pole life.
 In this article, we will be looking at the effects of moisture, fungi and termites on sleeved and un-sleeved test samples and poles.
 These independent test results demonstrate the clear benefits of Polesaver when used in conjunction with existing wood preservative products.
 The evidence of our success is straightforward.

 All of the factors necessary for wood decay are present in the upper 20cm (8″) of the ground.
 This section is the most common point of failure for utility poles and is also the most mechanically stressed.
 To prevent decay, we must keep moisture and wood-decaying organisms out and lock in wood preservative.
 The Polesaver total barrier sleeve creates an air and watertight seal, keeping rot out, and preservative locked in.
 This unique dual barrier technology not only has the potential to reduce remediation costs significantly but also improves grid hardening, reliability and safety.